-It has been recommended you have a biopsy using Ultrasound guidance.
+It has been recommended you have a biopsy using CT (computerised tomography, which is a specialised form of X-ray) guidance of a mass or swelling in your abdomen.
 A biopsy is when a small sample of tissue is taken from a part of the body, the sample will then be processed and examined under a microscope or may be tested in other ways.
 The examination will help determine what problems (if any) there are and allow your doctor or consultant to advise you of the best treatment.
-Percutaneous simply means through a small hole (often no more than a needle puncture) in the skin, rather than having to make a large incision.
+Percutaneous simply means through a small hole (often no more than a needle puncture) in the skin rather than having to make a large incision.